 Phase 6: Post Go-Live Stabilisation

-This phase does not appear on most service platform migration plans.
+This phase does not appear on most migration plans.
 It is arguably the most important for long-term success.
+Schedule the 30, 60, and 90-day reviews before go-live, not after.

-- Assign a named post-launch owner — someone whose job for the first 90 days is adoption, not the next project
+- Assign a named post-launch owner whose primary focus for the first 90 days is adoption

-- Track adoption metrics from day one: agent login rates, ticket submission via new platform, self-service usage
+- Track adoption metrics from day one: agent login rates, ticket submission via the new platform, and self-service usage

 - Hold a structured lessons-learned session at 30 days with the full migration team

-- Identify and prioritise the top 5 process improvements surfaced during the first month of operation
+- Identify and prioritise the top five process improvements surfaced during the first month

 | Mistake | What It Looks Like | How to Prevent It |